Here come initial jobless claims...

-Economists forecast that claims, which count the number of people who applied for unemployment insurance for the first time in the past week, ticked down to 240,000.
+Economists forecast that claims, which count people applying for unemployment insurance for the first time, rose to 250,000.

 Refresh this page for updates at 8:30 a.m.
 ET.